-More information about the research calls can be found at the link below.
+More information about the research can be found at the links below.

 Our first tranche of research into the modernisation of meat controls is composed of the following five projects:

-The objective of this research is to examine the risks to public health, animal health and animal welfare posed by visual inspection of outdoor pigs in relation to visual inspection of indoor pigs.
+The objective of this research was to examine the risks to public health, animal health and animal welfare posed by visual inspection of outdoor fattening pigs in relation to visual inspection of indoor fattening pigs.

-Outcomes and value of current ante-mortem and post-mortem meat inspection tasks, and qualitative assessment of the benefit to public and animal health of post-mortem inspection of green offal in red meat
+Outcomes and value of current ante mortem and post mortem meat inspection tasks, and qualitative assessment of the benefit to public and animal health of post mortem inspection of green offal in red species

 - to establish the effectiveness of inspection tasks as described in Regulation (EC) 854/2004 in dealing with a range of significant hazards